I look a mess. What can I do?

 UV light tanning beds and excessive sunlight tanning while not a pregnancy risk can increase your risk of malignant melanoma, cause premature ageing of your skin and make you more prone to chloasma, the dark splotches that can appear on the face during pregnancy.

 There is no evidence using protective sun creams and lotions poses a risk in pregnancy.
 In the harsh Australian climate with the increased risks of sun exposure, liberal use of 30+ sunscreen is strongly indicated to minimise sunburn and your risk of melanoma.

 Many pregnant women do not like how they look and how they feel in pregnancy.
 If this is you – then why don’t you indulge yourself.
 You deserve it!
-Why not have a pedicure, a manicure, have an appointmment with a good hairdresser, have a new colour in your hair or a new hair style.
+Why not have a pedicure, a manicure, have an appointment with a good hairdresser, have a new colour in your hair or a new hairstyle.
 Do something for yourself that will make you feel and look fantastic.